fahdalatfi/bubble-sort-php/README.md

-# bubblesorting-php
+# Sorting algorithms in php
-This file is containing bubble sorted array with the number of Comparisons
+This file is repo is containing the most used sorting algorithms written in php